 3. Cook until browned and cooked through.

-4. Remove from skillet and set aside.
+4. Remove from the skillet and set aside.

 Step 3: Sauté the Vegetables

-In the same skillet:
+In the same skillet over medium heat:

 1. Add mushrooms, bell pepper, and onion.

-3. Stir in minced garlic and crushed red pepper flakes (if using) for about 30 seconds until fragrant.
+3. Stir in minced garlic and crushed red pepper flakes (if using) for 30 seconds until fragrant.

 4. Remove from heat and set aside.